USask-BINFO/SyntenyLink/README.md

 \- Usage One read in file: abc\_groundtruth.xlsx

+To run SyntenyLink\_sb.py you can simply use:

+    $ python3 SyntenyLink_acc.py abc_groundtruth.xlsx

 \- Output The execution of SyntenyLink\_sb prints the subgenome placemnet accuracy of each subgenome